manojma/webflix/README.md

 # Webflix

 Webflix is a Netflix clone made using ReactJS, Some APIs are also used such as Firebase for Authetication and The Movie Database(TMDB) to fetch dynamic movies and tv-shows list.
+Movie/TV details are also shown on selecting particular movie/tv.

+Check Live Website here: https://webflix-movies-tv.netlify.app

 # Getting Started with Create React App